Apprenticeships (long term volunteers)

 Please note that a number of the skills falling under the two apprenticeship positions will be shared and that it is possible to ‘mix and match’ skills (such as sheep milking) that might fall under a different profile than the one you are particularly interested in.

 We are especially interested to hear from people who have any of the following skills – eco-building, green woodworking, working with children (especially in the area of nature and green education).

 We have two apprenticeships available from March 2018 for people who are keen to develop their skills in one of the following two areas:

 Work consists of helping in the garden and the polytunnels, providing a great opportunity to get practical experience with organic food production as well as becoming familiar with various approaches including permaculture and biodynamics.
-There will also be some work in the kitchen, preserving garden produce into jam, chutney, lactofermentated products, etc. Yoghurt and cheesemaking skills are also included here.
+There may also be some work in the kitchen, preserving garden produce into jam, chutney, cordials, etc. Yoghurt and cheesemaking skills are also included here.
 On the farm, we ask that the apprentice helps with the milking of the sheep.
 The food apprentice works closely with the head gardener to provide produce for the course and the Stone barn cafe.

 If you are interested in this apprenticeship scheme, please have a thorough browse through our website, including Volunteers at Macalla Farm PDF and email us with:

 – details of your relevant experience (if any)